Psalms For Life

 The God whose word is sure

 Being vulnerable, we seek assurance of safety and success from every available quarter—even from powerful people whose word can’t be trusted.
-Only God’s word proves reliable in the end.
+Ultimately, only God’s word proves reliable.

 A David psalm.
 When the Philistines seized him in Gath.